How product photography becomes a campaign system across web, ads, and social

-Campaign image planning for brands: how many assets you actually need
+Campaign asset planning for brands: how many images you actually need

 A campaign can look polished and still fall short if it isn’t built to support every placement it needs to reach.